airbytehq/airbyte/airbyte-integrations/connectors/source-scaffold-source-http/README.md

 You've checked out the repo, implemented a million dollar feature, and you're ready to share your changes with the world.
 Now what?
 1. Make sure your changes are passing unit and integration tests.
 1. Bump the connector version in `Dockerfile` -- just increment the value of the `LABEL io.airbyte.version` appropriately (we use [SemVer](https://semver.org/)).
-1. Create a Pull Request.
+1. Create an Pull Request.
 1. Pat yourself on the back for being an awesome contributor.
 1. Someone from Airbyte will take a look at your PR and iterate with you to merge it into master.